 The Graco My Ride accommodates children 5 to 40 pounds in rear-facing mode and 20 to 65 pounds in front-facing mode.
 It features a removable body support that adjusts to the needs of a growing child.
 One issue we discovered is that not all MyRides come with the same type of fabric covering: the Sonata, for example, comes with a plush microfiber covering whereas the Asbury features a vinyl covering which can get hot and sticky.
 We absolutely love the convenience of the MyRide's dual cup holders, and parents of fidgety toddlers appreciate the fact that the strap is situated just out of the child's sight and reach – unlike on some of the car seat other models.

 The Chicco NextFit accommodates children from 5 to 40 pounds in rear-facing mode and 22 to 65 pounds in front-facing mode.
 A removable insert snuggles in newborns, protecting them from danger and keeping parents at ease.
 Some users note that the strap pads are too large for smaller children, but these pads come equipped with a Velcro strip for easy removal.
 The add-on cup holder can be conveniently attached to either side of the seat, although some owners report disappointment with its inability to hold a 12 oz. sippy cup.
 We give this seat high ratings for its ReclineSure 9-position Leveling System, which keeps young travelers comfortable and ensures the best fit in the backseat of the car.

 The Britax Advocate accommodates children ranging from 5 to 40 pounds in rear-facing position and 20 to 65 pounds in foward-facing position.
-Loyal Britax customers are particularly enamored with the extra two inches of strap sported by the over its predecessor the G3, as the extra material allows pre-adolescents to fit in the seat that much more easily.
+Loyal Britax customers are particularly enamored with the extra two inches of strap sported over its predecessor, the G3, as the extra material allows pre-adolescents to fit in the seat that much more easily.
 The Advocate does not have a built-in cup holder like some other top model car seats do, although it does come with a clip-on.
 Most children find this seat comfortable and “sleep-worthy,” a valuable benefit to families during longer car rides.